KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 ## Why do we need a Clinical and Technical Assurance Process?
 ### Assets which are fit for purpose
 The process will produce FHIR assets that are fit for purpose.
 The process encompasses clinical, clinical informatics, clinical safety, terminology, technical and vendor input.
 The key value added is multi-disciplinary collaboration in an agile team and the ability to improve quality of the product.
-Without the Clinical and Technical Assurance process, there is a risk that the hand over of requirements from business teams to the UK Core Development team to produce a specification might not meet wider business, clinical and technical requirements.
+Without the Clinical and Technical Assurance process, there is a risk that the hand over of requirements from business teams to the IOPS Team to produce a specification might not meet wider business, clinical and technical requirements.
 ### Engaging with system suppliers
 Participation in the assurance process helps those who will be implementing the specifications understand the rationale and details behind the design.
 System suppliers are engaged as part of the process which gives them an opportunity to raise implementation issues and resolve them before the specifications are published.
 ### Robust requirement definition